 - Nanomaterials, Electronics and Living Systems Department

-They are supported by 9 competence centers, 2 shared services and 3 central services.
+They are supported by 8 competence centers and 3 support services.

 - Date of creation : 2009 (after the merging of 5 Nancy based laboratories : Laboratoire de Physique des Matériaux ; Laboratoire de Physique des Milieux Ionisés et Applications ; Laboratoire de Chimie du Solide Minéral ; Laboratoire de Science et Génie des Surfaces ; Laboratoire de Science et Génie des Matériaux et de Métallurgie)